 Now after I’ve published my first eBook and enrolled in Kindle select Amazon I know that they now pay only if a certain percent of your book is read– not just borrowed with Prime.

 Lastly some authors and publisher give specific links to buy their books.
-If you go and search for the book and buy it on your own I know they’re still grateful but if you click on the link provided you may be giving the author an extra few cents (really pennies) per sale but they add up.
+If you go online, search for the book, and buy it on your own, I’m sure they’re still grateful but, if you click on the link provided you may be giving the author an extra few cents (really pennies) per sale but they add up.
 They help offset the printing and distribution fees just a tad.
 I’ll just say that most of the authors I know are not living lavish lifestyles from their efforts.

 So if you like a book the nicest thing you can do for the author who could’ve spent years of their life writing said book is to help spread the word.
 So take a moment, go to your favorite authors social pages and share a post, then take a minute to rate and write a review and tell a friend.